A1.36: Houseplants and garden plants

 Instruction: Choose the correct solution

-1. Ik ben __________ aan het zaaien in de tuin.
+1. Ik ben ________ zaadjes in de tuin.

-(I am __________ sowing seeds in the garden.)
+(I am ________ sowing seeds in the garden.)

-2. Jij bent de planten water __________ geven.
+2. Jij bent de planten ________ omdat het warm is.

-(You are __________ giving the plants water.)
+(You are ________ the plants because it is warm.)

 Instruction: